Joey Greco

-Joseph Joel Stephen "Joey" Greco (born February 29, 1972) is an American television personality and actor, best known as the long- time host of the reality TV show Cheaters, hosting for ten seasons.
+Joel Stephen "Joey" Greco (born Joseph Grecowski) (born February 29, 1972) is an American television personality, best known as the long- time host of the reality TV show Cheaters, hosting for ten seasons.

 Early life and education

 Greco was born and raised on Long Island.
 He graduated from Evangel University, a private Pentecostal liberal arts college in Springfield, Missouri, with a BA in psychology, and received a Master's Degree in counseling at Louisiana Tech University.
 He began his working career as a counselor, later becoming a fitness trainer in Dallas, Texas, before switching careers yet again to become a real estate manager.
 In a 2011 interview on Decently Funny With Nuzzy and the Guy (a pop-culture podcast by broadcasters/producers David "Nuzzy" Nussbaum and Guy "The Guy" Opochinski), Greco revealed that he used to tend bar at a seafood restaurant.